BitcoinDesign/Guide/guide/getting-started/hardware.md

 Lightning node software can be run on a smartphone.
 Though, this often comes with trusting a third-party for certain node functions such as payment path construction.
 For this reason, dedicated hardware Lightning nodes may be a better option for those who do not want a trust-minimized setup.

 Heavy users of the Lightning Network, such as routing node operators, often run Lightning nodes on dedicated hardware.
 Lightning nodes require 24/7 uptime, which is much easier to achieve with dedicated hardware.
 Lightning nodes also require the private keys to be stored on the same device.
-Dedicated hardware reduces the attack surface and makes it easier to secure these keys.
+Dedicated hardware reduces the attack surface and makes it easier to secure private keys.

 [Plug-and-play hardware nodes](https://samouraiwallet.com/nodl) exist and make it simple to set up a dedicated hardware node.
 The most common way people run dedicated hardware nodes is installing a node OS, like [Umbrel](https://getumbrel.com/) or [MyNode](https://mynodebtc.com/), on a hardware device.

-See [nodes]({{ '/guide/glossary/node/' | relative_url }}) for more details.
+See our [nodes]({{ '/guide/glossary/node/' | relative_url }}) for more details on how these work.

 ## Mining hardware